 Each year, students and parents complete and sign a form that provides emergency information and authorizes school officials to obtain emergency medical treatment, as provided by law.
-No employee may give any student prescription medication, nonprescription medication, herbal substances, anabolic steroids, or dietary supplements of any type, except as provided in Policy FFAC Local.
+No employee may give any student prescription medication, nonprescription medication, herbal substances, anabolic steroids, or dietary supplements of any type, except as authorized by Policy FFAC Local or other District policy.
+Designated and trained District employees may also administer emergency medication supplied by the district for respiratory distress, anaphylaxis, or an opioid antagonist medication, if the medication is administered in accordance with district policy and procedures as provided in Policy FFAC Local.